lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 Goodall, Susannah \[person\]

-Extraordinary appearance of the moon! : Which was perceived to be in a violent rocking motion, for several minutes; after which was seen clearly passing round the orb, immense armies of horse and foot with bloody streamers flying, to the great terror and astonishment of thousand of spectators, who were witnesses of this wonderful alarming omen! to which is added, calculations, judicial and astrological observations, by which the true events signififed thereby are foretold.
+Extraordinary appearance of the moon! : Which was perceived to be in a violent rocking motion, for several minutes; after which was seen clearly passing round the orb, immense armies of horse and foot with bloody streamers flying, to the great terror and astonishment of thousand of spectators, who were witnesses of this wonderful alarming omen! to which is added, calculations, judicial and astrological observations, by which the true events signified thereby are foretold.
 Susannah Goodall, pupil to the celebrated Don Farnando Furioso.
 Doctor of divinity, physic, and astrology.
 Who foretold all the late wonderful events and bloody battles which came to pass at Toulton, Dunkirk, and various parts of France and Flanders

 England ; London